Buying fitness equipment that you will enjoy using is way more important for weight loss than the number of calories burned per session.

 Check Price! |

-Known as Ellipticals or simply Cross Trainers, these machines work both the arms and legs in a circular motion.
-Due to similarities in the setup, you will find many elliptical trainers also include exercise bike capability.
 I have covered these in a lot of detail in my Elliptical Trainer Reviews main page.
 The main benefit here is the intensity.
 Most equipment works out either your legs or upper body, while a cross trainer does both.
 They burn calories fast, though most people will not sustain exercise for as long as with treadmills or bikes (make sure you keep this in mind for your weight loss calculations, as a full hour on an Elliptical is harder than an hour on a bike or a treadmill).

 Price Ranges: